justinccdev/EventRecordingModule/doc/integration.md

 ### UserChatEvents ###

-This holds user chat events (not instant messages).
+This holds user chat events.
 The format is

 +----------+-------------+------+-----+---------+----------------+
 | Field    | Type        | Null | Key | Default | Extra          |